slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Ego is the unhealthy belief in our own importance.
 You are not perfect neither you'll ever be.
 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

-A way to humble yourself is to put you in the position of being the weakest person in something during the day.

 > *"Promptness is a sign of respect."
 -- Kevin Kelly*